Squidex/squidex-docs2/02-documentation/concepts/migrations.md

 #### Is it always recommended to use the read-only flag

-Yes, because you will always looses updates when a user makes a change while a migration is running.
+Yes, because you will always lose updates when a user makes a change while a migration is running.
 The main problem are inconsistencies when a new event is added to the event stream but the snapshot has still the old version.